Cyclone & DC Testing

 Only Jet and Delta made dust collectors with 1.5 hp motors able to move a real 800 CFM when challenged by the minimal resistance involved in moving a portable dust collector between machines.
 We found no other vendor who moved this same 800 CFM with anything less than a 2 hp dust collector.
 All other vendors had so many blower and dust collector design errors and poorly made parts that they needed at least 2 hp motors to move this needed 800 CFM.
 Sadly, one lower cost import vendor did not move800 CFM with their 3 hp dust collector.

-No vendor moved the 900 CFM or 1000 CFM needed to meet the higher air quality standards with a dust collector powered by anything under a 3 hp motor.
+No vendor moved the 900 CFM or 1000 CFM needed to meet the higher air quality standards with a dust collector powered by anything under a 3 hp motor and 14" diameter impeller.

 We found no dust collector that came with filters suitable for indoor use.
 Medical experts recommend at least 0.5-micron filters for health protection and for those of us with existing allergies or respiratory problems we should use HEPA grade filters that provide 99.97% collection efficiency on particles sized 0.3-micron and larger.